dancingdjali/glmmm/README.md

 # Marketing Mix Modeling (MMM) with LightweightMMM

 ## Overview
 This repository contains a Jupyter Notebook that demonstrates how to apply the LightweightMMM package for Marketing Mix Modeling (MMM).
-It's designed as a comprehensive guide for marketers, data scientists, and anyone interested in understanding and implementing MMM in their data analysis.
+It's designed as a starting guide for marketers, and anyone interested in understanding and implementing MMM in their marketing analysis.

 ## Features
 - **Model Selection and Pretesting**: Compare various MMM models to find the best fit for your data.